Hockley, Texas: History

 George Washington Hockley established Hockley in 1835.
 In 1906, a salt dome was discovered near Hockley and mined, especially for salt.

 Economy

-In September 2008, Hewlett-Packard acquired 97 acre of land near Hockley in a proposed 389 acre industrial park planned by John Beeson of Beeson Properties and Monzer Hourani of Medistar Corp.
+In September 2008, Hewlett-Packard (HP) acquired 97 acre of land near Hockley in a proposed 389 acre industrial park planned by John Beeson of Beeson Properties and Monzer Hourani of Medistar Corp.
 It paid an undisclosed sum to Beeson and Hourani, the land's previous owners.
-Hewlett Packard's proposed $250 million facility would be near the intersection of Betka Road and U.S. Highway 290, in close proximity to the Harris County-Waller County line, 18 mi from HP's main greater Houston offices, and northwest of the city of Houston.
+HP's proposed $250 million facility would be near the intersection of Betka Road and U.S. Highway 290, in close proximity to the Harris County-Waller County line, 18 mi from HP's main greater Houston offices, and northwest of the city of Houston.

 Infrastructure and government

-Hockley is located in Harris County Precinct 3; as of 2008, Steve Radack serves as the head of the precinct.
+Hockley is located in Harris County Precinct 4; as of 2023, Lesley Briones serves as the commissioner of the precinct.

 The United States Postal Service operates the Hockley Post Office at 17210 Warren Ranch Road.